BasementEngineering/lekey/README.md

 However, so far, Transukun does not work.
 Installation via pip worked, but the program states "FileNotFoundError: [WinError 2] The system cannot find the file specified" Although, the file is there.
 Entering an incorrect path throws a different error, stating the missing filename.
+This is caused by ffmpeg not being installed or not being in the PATH.
+Install ffmpeg and add it to the PATH.